5 Problems With The Springfield XD That You Should Know About

 3. Roll Pin Retention

-The roll pin used to retain the firing pin is the next major issue with the XD.
-After several hundred to several thousand rounds, the roll pin is known to walk out.
+Another significant problem with the XD is the roll pin used to retain the firing pin.
+Over time, typically after firing several hundred to several thousand rounds, the roll pin has a tendency to walk out of position.

 4. Slide Easily Out of Battery